Lower bounds for adiabatic quantum algorithms by quantum speed limits: Adiabatic algorithm for finding -clique

-{\bf {Adiabatic algorithm for finding $k$-clique.\textemdash}} Consider a random graph $G$ where every pair of vertices is connected or disconnected with a probability of 1/2.
+Consider a random graph $G$ where every pair of vertices is connected or disconnected with a probability of 1/2.
 A {\it clique} is a subgraph of $G$ in which every pair of vertices is connected by an edge.
 The problem of finding cliques of $k$ vertices (called {\it $k$-clique}) in a random graph of $n$ vertices is an NP-complete problem if both $n$ and $k$ are treated as inputs \cite{Karp72,Moore12}.